Rakeela/dragora-notes/CHEM131.md

 (Commentary:  I'll soon move the individual day-notes into their own file and link them from the top-level for each class.)

+(Commentary:  The class activity handout is copied from the textbook's practice questions.)

 ---
 Back to [[college-notes]]